-The COVID-19 Pandemic has led consumers to increasingly turn to digital payments, now more than ever it's important to protect yourself before you become a victim, so you are ready if you become a victim.
+The COVID-19 Pandemic has led consumers to increasingly turn to digital payments.
+Now more than ever, it's important to protect yourself before you become a victim.

 Report any suspected fraud to your bank immediately.
 FNCB Bank can be reached by calling 1-877-TRY-FNCB.